Scheduled MonumentsEnglandHellaby: a deserted medieval village and well, enclosure, ridge and furrow and post medieval long house

 What is Hellaby: a deserted medieval village and well, enclosure, ridge and furrow and post medieval long house?

-Hellaby is a deserted medieval village site located in Yorkshire, England, comprising the archaeological remains of a settlement that was abandoned in the medieval period.
+Hellaby is a deserted medieval village site located in Yorkshire, England, comprising archaeological remains that span several centuries of occupation and land use.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009393.

 Who is responsible for protecting Hellaby: a deserted medieval village and well, enclosure, ridge and furrow and post medieval long house?